Causes of Single Ventricle Defects

 For more information on these tests, visit our common diagnostic tests page.

-Currently, there is no treatment that can completely correct single ventricle defects and restore normal circulation.
+Currently, no treatment can completely correct single ventricle defects and restore normal circulation.

-Over a series of three surgeries, a cardiothoracic surgeon will “re-route” your baby’s circulation so that oxygen-poor (blue) blood from the body will be diverted directly to the lungs for oxygenation.
+Over a series of three surgeries, a pediatric/congenital heart surgeon (cardiothoracic surgeon) will “re-route” your baby’s circulation so that oxygen-poor (blue) blood from the body will be diverted directly to the lungs for oxygenation.

 This procedure allows blue blood to completely bypass the heart.
 Oxygen-rich (red) blood from the lungs will return to the heart and the heart will pump this blood to the rest of the body.